Arszilla/fake-proxmox-subscription/README.md

 Afterwards, just transfer the generated `.deb` from `/opt/fake-proxmox-subscription/debian/artifacts/`.

-The `Dockerfile` is basic and not really used as I mainly used it to validate my packaging, but reckoned someone might want to use it.
+The `Dockerfile` is basic and was not really used besides build testing, validating packaging, etc. I've only kept it in case someone might be interested in using it.

 [1]: https://github.com/Jamesits/pve-fake-subscription
 [2]: https://github.com/Arszilla/fake-proxmox-subscription/releases/latest